Walking to Infinity Along Some Number Theory sequences: Initial models of prime walks

 such that $K_j$ is an integer ($K_j=c\cdot[\phi(2^k-p-1)\cdots\phi(2^{k+n-1}-p-1)]/\phi(d_j)$). \\

-We have thus show that $e_{i-k}, e_{i-k-1}, ..., e_{i-(k+n-1)}$ are composite.
-Notice that with $c$ sufficiently large, $i$ can be made greater than $k+n-1$, allowing us to find a subsequence of $n$ composite elements for any $n$.
-Renaming the indices gives the desired result. \end{proof} From here we can obtain the following corollary, which relates to the broader problem of walking to infinity on primes.
+We have thus shown that $\{e_{i-k}, e_{i-k-1}, \ldots, e_{i-(k+n-1)}\}$ are composite.
+Notice that with $c$ sufficiently large, $i$ can be made greater than $k+n-1$, allowing us to find a sub-sequence of $n$ composite elements for any $n$.
+Renaming the indices gives the desired result. \end{proof} Using this result we can prove that appending $2$ digits at a time to the right is insufficient to walk to infinity on primes in base $2$.

 \begin{thm} It is impossible to walk to infinity on primes in base $2$ by appending no more than $2$ digits at a time to the right. \end{thm}